MS in Information and Cybersecurity Master's Degree: FAQs

 Is it possible to switch to the Regular Master’s Program from the online Professional Master's Degree program once I am admitted?

-A direct transfer from the online Professional Master's Degree to regular MS or direct PhD is not possible, but students may apply to those programs just like any other outside applicant.
-If students have already applied for regular MS or direct PhD and received admission to the terminal Professional Master's Degree program instead, it is unlikely that they would be admitted to those programs in the future.
+A direct transfer from the online Professional Master's Degree to regular Master of Science or direct PhD is not possible, but students may apply to those programs just like any other outside applicant.
+If students have already applied for regular Master of Science or direct PhD and received admission to the terminal Professional Master's Degree program instead, it is unlikely that they would be admitted to those programs in the future.

 How does the online Professional Master's Degree program differ from the existing Interdisciplinary Master's program in Information Security?